Dirty water kills 4,000 children each day.

-That’s one child every 20 seconds, three children every minute, 1.5 million children a year, of which 90% are children under the age of 5.
+That is one child every 20 seconds, three children every minute.
+1.5 million children every year, of which 90% are children under the age of 5.

 These deaths are due to dirty water, poor sanitation and poor hygiene practices but the good news is that we can end water poverty.
 The truth is, people don’t have to die.
 You can save their lives.

 Water poverty destroys lives and traps people in poverty.
 Health is put in jeopardy, education is restricted, time to invest in a livelihood is robbed and a sick child means a parent can’t go to work.

 How water poverty cripples families:

 - Women and children in Africa and Asia have to walk between 4 to 14 miles carrying up to 20 Kg of water.